[HISTORY: Adopted by the Town of Georgetown 5-2-2011 Annual Town Meeting, Art. 34. Amendments noted where applicable.]

 Any powers granted to or duties imposed upon the PGA may be delegated, in writing, by the PGA to its employees or agents or other municipal employees as appropriate.

 Stormwater and erosion control regulations ("regulations").
-The PGA may adopt, and periodically amend, rules and regulations relating to the terms, conditions, definitions, enforcement, fees (including application, inspection, and/or consultant fees), delegation of authority, procedures and administration of this chapter after conducting a public hearing to receive comments on the proposed rules and regulations or any proposed revisions.
+The PGA may adopt, with consult with the Conservation Committee, and periodically amend, rules and regulations relating to the terms, conditions, definitions, enforcement, fees (including application, inspection, and/or consultant fees), delegation of authority, procedures and administration of this chapter after conducting a public hearing to receive comments on the proposed rules and regulations or any proposed revisions.
 Such hearing dates shall be advertised in a newspaper of general local circulation at least seven days prior to the hearing date.
 Failure of the PGA to promulgate such rules and regulations or a legal declaration of their invalidity by a court shall not act to suspend or invalidate the effect of this chapter.

 Massachusetts Stormwater Handbook.
 The PGA will utilize the policy, criteria and information, including specifications and standards, of the most recent edition of the Massachusetts Stormwater Handbook for execution of the provisions of this chapter.
 Unless otherwise specified in the regulations, stormwater management practices that are designed, constructed, and maintained in accordance with these design and sizing criteria will be presumed to be protective of Massachusetts water quality standards.